 List of projects and charities supported:

 Remembering Wildlife: For rhino, elephant, great apes, lion, cheetah and wild dog conservation.
-Over $1 million raised.
+One of only 13 photographers to contribute to each series and over $1 million raised.

 Pretoria Boys High: Wildlife society book prizes and presentations.